Mounting an external file share#

 At this point Anaconda recommends copying the existing configuration into a backup text file, should you need to restore it.

-5. Under the ConfigMaps tab, select the anaconda-enterprise-anaconda-platform.yml configuration file.
+5. Under the configmaps tab, select the anaconda-enterprise-anaconda-platform.yml configuration file.

 6. If the volume section is commented out, uncomment it.
 Whether it’s commented out or not, replace it with the new volume configuration according to the volume section above.
 It is very important to respect the indentation of the volume section, so confirm that before saving.

-7. Click Apply to save your changes to the ConfigMap.
+7. Click Apply to save your changes to the configmap.

 sudo gravity enter